-DCYF pulled a random sample of 80 cases in which siblings entered care during the period, or were placed during the period and the placement setting of at least one sibling changed.
+DCYF pulled a random sample of 32 cases in which siblings entered care during the period, or were placed during the period and the placement setting of at least one sibling changed.
 This random sample was stratified by DCYF Region, and each case was reviewed by a member of the DCYF Quality Review team in order to identify (a) whether an "exception" to the Settlement Agreement requirements applied to the siblings; and if not (b) whether the siblings were placed together.

-DCYF documented 35 cases in which a valid "exception" existed to the requirement that the siblings be placed together; of the remaining 45 cases, DCYF found that in 33 cases (73.33%) the siblings were placed together upon their entry into out-of-home care or the placement change of at least one sibling.
-This statewide outcome of 73.33 percent falls short of the 80 percent threshold described in Section 4.1 of the Settlement Agreement.
+DCYF did not identify any cases in which a valid "exception" existed to the requirement that the siblings be placed together.
+For this measure, DCYF found that in 22 cases (68.75%) the siblings were placed together upon their entry into out-of-home care or the placement change of at least one sibling.
+This statewide outcome of 68.8 percent falls short of the 80 percent threshold described in Section 4.1 of the Settlement Agreement.

-5 For the purposes of this measure, "siblings" are defined as children who have at least one parent in common through birth or adoption, who lived together immediately prior to placement and who entered placement within 30 days of one another.
+7 For the purposes of this measure, "siblings" are defined as children who have at least one parent in common through birth or adoption, who lived together immediately prior to placement and who entered placement within 30 days of one another.

-PCG conducted a case review of each of the 33 cases where DCYF (a) did not note that an "exception" to the requirements of the Settlement Agreement applied, and (b) found that the siblings had been placed together.
-In each of the 33 cases reviewed, PCG verified that the siblings were placed in the same setting upon their removal from the home or placement change.
+PCG conducted a case review of each of the 22 cases where DCYF found that the siblings had been placed together.
+In each of the 22 cases reviewed, PCG verified that the siblings were placed in the same setting upon their removal from the home or placement change.

-DCYF evaluated outcomes for 80 of 151 eligible cases statewide (representing 52.98 percent of the statewide universe); this sample is statistically valid at a 95 percent confidence interval with a margin of error of ±7.5 percent.
+DCYF evaluated outcomes for 32 of 320 eligible cases statewide (representing 10.0 percent of the statewide universe); this sample is statistically valid with 95 percent confidence and a margin of error of ±16.46 percent.
 As described in the "Monitoring Team Sample Size Recommendations" section, the number of cases reviewed were insufficient to ensure the three percent margin of error recommended by the Data Validator.

-Based on the size of the statewide universe of sibling groups entering out-of-home care or changing placements during the first Reporting Period (151 cases), the Monitoring Team recommends increasing the number of cases reviewed by DCYF to 273 cases in order to ensure 95% confidence in the results, with a margin of error of no more than three percent.
+Based on the size of the statewide universe of sibling groups entering out-of-home care or changing placements during the third Reporting Period (320 cases), the Monitoring Team recommends increasing the number of cases reviewed by DCYF to 247 cases in order to ensure 95% confidence in the results, with a margin of error of no more than three percent.

-Assuming that DCYF implements the above recommended sample size for their initial review, the Monitoring Team further recommends increasing the size of the sample of cases for which a second-level review is conducted by PCG from 100 cases to 246 cases in order to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.
+Assuming that DCYF implements the above recommended sample size for their initial review, the Monitoring Team further recommends increasing the size of the sample of cases for which a second-level review is conducted by PCG from 100 cases to a sufficient number of cases to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.
+Based on the 247 cases that the Monitoring Team recommended DCYF review during the third Reporting Period, 222 cases would need to be reviewed in order to achieve the recommended level of statistical confidence in the results.

-Since DCYF's performance on this measure during the first Reporting Period did not reach the 80 percent threshold described in the Settlement Agreement, the Monitoring Team does not recommend that these case reviews be retroactively conducted on cases from the first Reporting Period, but that the revised sampling criteria be applied in future Reporting Periods.
+Since DCYF's performance on this measure during the first three Reporting Periods did not reach the 80 percent threshold described in the Settlement Agreement, the Monitoring Team does not recommend that these case reviews be retroactively conducted on cases from that Reporting Period, but that the revised sampling criteria be applied in future Reporting Periods.